 Fans were sad to see Artie Lange’s latest mugshot on May 21, the same day the 51-year-old comedian was arrested at his halfway home, Freedom House.
-He was taken into custody at New Jersey’s Essex County Correctional Facility for “failing to comply with the terms of his participation in the drug program,” which the facility’s spokeswoman Katherine Carter told USA Today.
+He was taken into custody at New Jersey’s Essex County Correctional Facility for “failing to comply with the terms of his participation in the drug program,” Katherine Carter, spokeswoman for the county prosecutor’s office, told USA Today.
 The resulting photo in jail upset fans, as they believed Artie’s nose appeared even more damaged than before.
 The shock and concern was understandable, considering that Artie is a beloved figure in comedy and radio — here’s what you should know about the comedian whose mugshot is now causing a stir on Twitter.

 2. Artie has admitted to abusing drugs for more than 30 years.
 The comedian remarked that his nose was “hideously deformed” from over “over 3 decades of drug abuse” in a tweet from Dec.
 2018.
 He also confessed to using cocaine 10 days before a court visit on Dec.
 14, 2018, and heroin 41 days prior.
 “Today in court they drug tested me.
 For the last decade or more they’d have found both Heroin and Cocaine.
 With the help of in my eyes a miracle legal medication called Suboxen I tested negative for Heroin,” Artie explained in a tweet after the court visit.
 In another honest tweet, he added, “[The cocaine] should’ve left my system.
 But a higher power wouldn’t let.
 E get away with that.
 I’m a bad addict.
 I had to see if I could get high.
 It was awful.
 If ur on Suboxen don’t try it.
 So they are making me apply for a very strict rehab type program called Drug Court.”